-Being a future-thinking organization means always planning ahead to meet customer needs and wants, while taking into account how the landscape is changing.
-And when we take a major step to better serve our clients and end-users, it’s because they need something from us; there’s either a gap in the market, or we’re not serving the EV community as well as we could.
+Being a future-thinking organization means always planning ahead to meet customer needs and wants while taking into account how the landscape is changing.
+And when we take a major step to better serve our clients and end-users, with smart EV charging, it’s because they need something from us; there’s either a gap in the market, or we’re not serving the EV community as well as we could.

 We don’t have the luxury of creating technology for the sake of technology – what we’re building is a better tomorrow for EV drivers, charge point operators, and facility managers by providing the tools that make electric vehicle life simpler.

 This is why we’re being open about the features and updates CURRENT is releasing across the rest of 2022.
-Our clients want to know, and we’re proud to announce what’s coming next in our technical road map.
+Our clients want to know, and we’re proud to announce what’s coming next in our technical roadmap (check out all our EV charging platform features)

 Two major upcoming advancements to CURRENT’s offering are roaming and spot pricing.
 Roaming enables users to start charging using their preferred app.
 For example, if someone in the UK travels to Norway and wants to charge their EV, they can do so without downloading the CURRENT app, making it easier than ever to charge.